CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that clearly defines a narrow, specific domain (Grafana app plugin bundle optimization), lists concrete techniques and actions, and provides comprehensive trigger guidance with both a 'Use when' clause and explicit example phrases.
-It serves as a strong example of a well-crafted description that would enable accurate skill selection from a large pool.
+It uses proper third-person voice throughout and would be easily distinguishable from other skills in a large skill library.

 DimensionReasoningScore